How to Become a Continuum Teacher

 Continuum Movement Training Program (CMTP)

 Module 1 is required to be taken first for all accepted participants.
-After completing the 100 hours prerequisite or the Essential Elements virtual course, you may apply to the program.
+After completing the 100 hours prerequisite, or one of the qualifying online virtual courses listed above, you may apply to the program.
 There is a $75 Application Fee.

 We will review your application and let you know when you have been accepted.